Objective diameter: 100 mm

 Made in: China

-The largest of APM’s “MS” line of binoculars, in terms of performance placed at the high end of the 25×100 BT market.
+The largest of APM’s “MS” line of binoculars, in terms of performance placed at the very high end of the 25×100 binocular market segment.

 Comparing the new APM side-by-side with the Omegon Argus 25×100: The two look absolutely identical (except for the logo/label and the different look of the antireflection coatings), and they share the same essential specs such as dimensions, weight, field of view, eye relief etc.